High school students: Earn college credit in the Great Smoky Mountains!

 For more information, explore our frequently asked questions, learn about our educators, and get to know some of the ideas that drive this program.

 Participants who successfully complete this program will earn credit for a three-hour Introduction to Environmental Issues (ENV 101) class from Maryville College, a high quality, student-friendly liberal arts college with a family-like environment, just a short drive away from the Great Smoky Mountains National Park.

-Students will spend most of this class living and camping at the Tremont Institute in the national park, and the remaining time living on campus at Maryville College.
-Although the Great Smokies National Park is the cornerstone of this experience, students will also take trips to parts of the Cherokee National Forest, the Maryville College Woods, to a TVA hydroelectric dam, and other significant sites.
+Students will spend most of this class living and camping at Tremont in the national park, and the remaining time living on campus at Maryville College.
+Although the Great Smoky Mountains National Park is the cornerstone of this experience, students will also take a canoe trip to the Tellico Reservoir, hike in the Maryville College Woods, and take excursions to other significant sites.
 This comparative focus will allow students to reflect on different natural resource management philosophies and their consequences.

-Please email Dr. Doug Sofer, Coordinator of the Great Smokies Experience, at email@example.com if you want to learn more about this exciting opportunity or if you have other questions whatsoever.
+Please take a look at our frequently asked questions or email Dr. Doug Sofer, Coordinator of the Great Smokies Experience, at firstname.lastname@example.org if you want to learn more about this exciting opportunity or if you have other questions whatsoever.

 We can't wait to hear from you!